Why should we focus our attention on radical creativity? Why do societies need it?

 What if companies measured their success not in short-term profit but in terms of sustainability and resilience?

-Professor Minna Halme has spent most of her career thinking about why businesses focus on maximizing shareholder profits and economic growth and how traditional indicators like GDP don’t capture information about people’s wellbeing.
-She asks, ‘What are we trying to do here?
+‘What are we trying to do here?
 Are we trying to create a better economy for all — or most — people?
 Whose lives are we trying to improve when we sell more differently-packaged types of yogurt or clothes that quickly become obsolete?’

 Halme argues for a paradigm shift and the adoption of models that are based on less consumption, local production and sustainable practices.
 For instance, she recommends durable clothing design in the fashion industry.
 Adopting such practices and principles in fashion and other domains would ensure long-term ecological and societal resilience.

-Through her research, Halme is designing tools and methods that the clothing industry could embrace, like the Shades of Green (SoG) instrument.
+The fast fashion industry has a huge impact on the environment due to its water use and high rates of consumption.
+Through her research, Halme is designing tools and methods that the clothing industry could embrace, like the Shades of Green (SoG) instrument (Turunen & Halme, 2021).
 SoG is designed to give consumers information to help them evaluate how sustainable a product is.
 How durable is it?
 How easily recyclable?
 What hazardous chemicals were used in its production?

 Halme is not alone in her thinking.
 She’s part of a growing field of economics that is questioning current economic goals and priorities.
 Alternative economics goes beyond the idea of giving consumers enough information to make sustainable choices.
 It aims for a more radical and fundamental change, challenging the notion that shareholder profit and GDP growth are the right metrics for economic performance.
 Were this to happen, that would surely be a radical change.